 There seems to be a trend across disciplines and schools of thought that begins with a focus of attention on the object (in this case, the music and/or the written score), then moves to the mind of the subject (the listener), and finally to the body of the subject (the senses).
 For example, in the rhetoric of the music appreciation movement in the United States, as well as in the philosophy of music education, there was first an emphasis on listening to the great works from the Western classical music tradition.
 5 Listeners were to listen to the great works for the purposes of cultural elevation.
 Soon after, with decolonisation efforts, scholars emphasised ‘how’ one should be listening – with focus and attention – to a wide variety of musics.
 6 Thus, there was a focus on the mind of the subject.
 Not long after, listening was near completely abandoned for a focus on ‘praxis’– what one does with the body primarily as it related to making music.
 7 Most recently, music education scholars are identifying ways in which listening is a bodily, sensory activity, not exclusively related to the mind.

 A similar trajectory can also be identified in phenomenology.
 Husserl’s phenomenology focused on the object of the experience; it entailed ‘bracketing out’ the idiosyncratic experiences of subjects; the ‘essence’ of the experience was only found in the object.
 8 Next, Heidegger’s phenomenology focused on the interpretive role of the subject, interpretation being a process related to the mind.
 9 And, finally, Merleau-Ponty focused on the body of the subject as related to phenomenological experience.
-10 Indeed, David Howes identifies contemporary phenomenological research as part one of the plurality of approaches that he considers part of the sensory turn.
+10 Indeed, David Howes identifies contemporary phenomenological research as one of the approaches that he considers part of the sensory turn.
 11 The sensory turn and attributes of it can thus be identified in a wide variety of methods and theoretical frameworks.

 As I mentioned earlier, recently published typographies and models of music listening, including those of Simon Frith and Ola Stockfelt, and my own, demonstrate aspects of the sensory turn as described by Garcia Quiñones and Howes.
 Thus, the main objective of this chapter is to outline how they do so.
 In fulfilling this objective, I compare how these models address a central question related to contemporary music listening: ‘how do we listen to music today?’
 12